-An 1.
+An 11.
 Race, Language and Culture.
-9 units (3-0-6); first term.
+9 units (3-0-6): first term.
 Human and cultural evolution.
 Descriptive analysis of hunting and gathering societies in the Old and New Worlds.
 The development of racial, linguistic and cultural diversity.
 The agricultural revolution and the rise of the preindustrial city.
 Instructor: Scudder.
-Not offered first term 1972-73.

 An 101 abc.
 Selected Topics in Anthropology.
 9 units (3-0-6).
 Collective action and collective decision-making.
-Instructor: Zablocki.
+Not offered 1973-74.

-An 123 ab.
+An 123 cb.
 The Anthropology of Development.
 9 units (3-0-6); second, third terms.
 Social change in contemporary tribal and peasant societies.
 Emphasis will be placed on the impact of modernization, especially through urbanization, industrialization and the intensification of agriculture, and of revitalization on the social organization of selected societies in Latin America, Europe, Africa and elsewhere over the past half century.
 Instructor: Scudder.